 The Coalsack Nebula is one of the best known dark nebulae in the sky, along with the nearby Dark Doodad Nebula and the Horsehead Nebula.
-The Coalsack is located in the constellation Crux and overlaps into the neighbouring constellations Musca and Centaurus.
+The Coalsack is located in the southern constellation Crux and overlaps into the neighbouring constellations Musca and Centaurus.
 The dark cloud of cold gas and dust lies at a distance of … [Read more…]

 The Jewel Box Cluster, also known as the Kappa Crucis Cluster, is an open star cluster located in the southern constellation Crux.
 The cluster has an apparent magnitude of 4.2 and lies at an approximate distance of 6,440 light years from Earth.
 It has the designation NGC 4755 in the New General Catalogue.
 The Jewel … [Read more…]

 The Large Magellanic Cloud (LMC) is a dwarf irregular galaxy located on the border between the constellations Dorado and Mensa.
 The galaxy is believed to be a satellite of the Milky Way and a member of the Local Group of galaxies, which includes about 30 galaxies that are loosely bound together by their gravitation.